Technocraphy-BD/.github/README.md

 # Welcome to Technocraphy BD 🌟

 <span style="color:#2D9CDB; font-weight:bold;">Technocraphy BD (TBD)</span> is a STEAM Education and Research Center in Bangladesh, offering hands-on, innovative learning experiences to inspire the next generation of problem-solvers.

+##  STEAM
-###  STEAM is an abbreviation for
+is an abbreviation for

-Science, Technology, Engineering, Art, and Mathematics.
-It represents both education and careers in these fields, where kids get to explore and learn through:
+###  Science, Technology, Engineering, Art and Mathematics.

+The term **S T E A M** is used to describe both education and careers in those fields.

+STEAM education can be integrated into after-school programs, weekday sessions, and summer camps to complement regular schooling

+##  Features of STEAM Education:

 💡 Hands-on experiments
 🤖 Coding classes and robotics workshops
 🎨 Art and creativity in learning
-STEAM education can be integrated into after-school programs, weekday sessions, and summer camps to complement regular schooling.

-Technocraphy BD (TBD) is a STEAM Education and Research Center in Bangladesh.

-###  STEAM is an abbreviation for Science, Technology, Engineering, Art and Mathematics.

-The term **S T E A M** is used to describe both education and careers in those fields.

-It can take many different forms, from hands-on experiments and projects to coding classes and robotics workshops.
-And can be also combined as after school, week days, summer camp etc with the regular education.

-🚀 **Hands-on STEAM Education for Future Innovators**
+🚀 **Technocraphy BD's  STEAM Education for Future Innovators**

 At **Technocraphy BD**, we are committed to delivering engaging and interactive education through **STEAM (Science, Technology, Engineering, Arts, Mathematics)**.
 Our evidence-based approach focuses on **hands-on learning** for kids aged **8-14**, sparking curiosity and creativity.

 ---